 Make Your Mattress a Priority

 You can only sleep on an air mattress—or worse, a hardwood floor—for so long until it becomes annoying.
-While you (understandably) may not have a mattress the day you move in, it’s important to put a cozy mattress that top of your wish list.
+While you (understandably) may not have a mattress the day you move in, it’s important to put a cozy mattress at the top of your wish list.

 “The bed is the focal point of the bedroom and the mattress is the foundation for your entire sleep experience,” says Ariel Kaye, founder and CEO of Parachute.
 “Finding a mattress that is comfortable, restorative, and luxurious is crucial.”

 Of course, finding the best mattress for your lifestyle is easier said than done.
 Don’t worry: We tested some of the hottest mattresses on the market so you don’t have to.